esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 #### Images as arrays

-We have two options for converting from SimpleITK to a `numpy` array:
+We have two options for converting from SITK to a `numpy` array:

 - `GetArrayFromImage()`: returns a copy of the image data.
-You can then freely modify the data as it has no effect on the original SimpleITK image.
+You can then freely modify the data as it has no effect on the original SITK image.
 - `GetArrayViewFromImage()`: returns a view on the image data which is useful for display in a memory efficient manner.
-You cannot modify the data and __the view will be invalid if the original SimpleITK image is deleted__.
+You cannot modify the data and __the view will be invalid if the original SITK image is deleted__.

 The order of index and dimensions need careful attention during conversion.
 ITK's Image class has a `GetPixel` which takes an ITK Index object as an argument, which is ordered as (x,y,z).
-This is the convention that SimpleITK's Image class uses for the `GetPixel` method and slicing operator as well.
+This is the convention that SITK's Image class uses for the `GetPixel` method and slicing operator as well.
 In `numpy`, an array is indexed in the opposite order (z,y,x).
 Also note that the access to channels is different.
-In SimpleITK you do not access the channel directly, rather the pixel value representing all channels for the specific pixel is returned and you then access the channel for that pixel.
+In SITK you do not access the channel directly, rather the pixel value representing all channels for the specific pixel is returned and you then access the channel for that pixel.
 In the numpy array you are accessing the channel directly.
 Let's see this in an example:

 ```python
 import numpy as np